MeldCE/wp-gallery-hierarchy/README.md

 - To change how the images will be displayed, use the options displayed when you click on the `Show shortcode options` link.

+### Custom Albums
+Custom albums can be created by implementing the GHAlbum interface.
+The specification for the interface can be found in the `gallery-hierarchy/lib/GHAlbum.php` file.

 ## Future Features (Todos)
 https://github.com/weldstudio/wp-gallery-hierarchy/issues